On the benches of the school

 Legalization of cannabis

 On October 17, 2018, Canada became the second country in the world - after Uruguay in 2013 - to legalize and regulate the recreational use of cannabis.
 Three years after his election, Prime Minister Justin Trudeau has thus implemented one of his most symbolic election promises.
-However, the implementation of the law raises many questions and problems, as each province, territory, city and municipality has enacted its own rules.
-For example, the federal law allows the cultivation of four plants in the home, but provincial law prohibits it in Quebec.
+Implementation of the law, however, has raised many questions and problems, with each province, territory, city and municipality having enacted its own rules.
+Federal law, for example, authorizes the cultivation of four plants at home, but provincial law prohibits it in Quebec.
 The legal sale of cannabis is handled by the Société québécoise du cannabis (SQDC).